reneaas/Misc-projects/diffusion_eq/README.md

 ### Code parallelized with OpenMP

-To run the code parallelized with OpenMP, run the follwing command in a linux terminal:
+To run the code parallelized with OpenMP, run the following command in a linux terminal:

 ```terminal
 make omp